 3. ENERGY STAR certified central air conditioners have a higher seasonal energy efficiency ratio (SEER) than standard models, which makes them about 14% more efficient than standard models.
 The higher the SEER, the greater the efficiency.
 Since sizing and proper installation of a central air conditioning system are critical to energy efficiency and home comfort, it is important to hire a qualified technician.

 4. Heat pumps qualified for the BGE Smart Energy Savers Program® have a higher seasonal energy efficiency ratio (SEER) and heating seasonal performance factor (HSPF) than standard models, which makes them about 8% percent more efficient than standard new models and 20% more efficient than what you may already have in your home.

-6. High-efficiency heating and cooling equipment qualified for the BGE rebate meet or exceed the U.S. Environmental Protection Agency's ENERGY STAR® requirements for product efficiency.
+6. High-efficiency heating and cooling equipment meet or exceed the U.S. Environmental Protection Agency's ENERGY STAR® requirements for product efficiency.

 7. When is it time to replace your central heating and cooling system?

 - When your equipment needs frequent repairs and your energy bills are increasing.